jkschola/MySQL-HR-Data-Analysis/README.md

 ## Limitations

 - Some records had negative ages.
-There are 967 records with Age < 0.
-After investigating the dataset, rows with Age < 0 have birthdates like '2066-01-07' instead of '1966-01-07'.
+There are 967 records with Age < 0, they have birthdates like '2066-01-07' instead of '1966-01-07'.
 I Corrected the birthdates by subtracting 100 years and recalculate Age.

 - Some termdates were far into the future and were not included in the analysis(1599 records).
 The only term dates used were those less than or equal to the current date.